-Doctors in Germany are looking for alternatives to knee surgery.
+Doctors in Germany are looking for alternatives to knee replacement surgery.
 The difficulty in doctors determining the difference between regenerative treatments and non-regenerative conservative care is not only apparent but their recommended use is contraindicated to each other.
 Treatments that create a regenerative inflammatory response that rebuilds tissue are given following anti-inflammatory treatments.

 - Injections to include corticosteroids, hyaluronic acid, blood-derived products such as Platelet Rich Plasma Therapy, mesenchymal stem cells; are considered the final option for conservative therapy, if systemic pharmaceutical interventions are unsuccessful.1

 Treatments such as Platelet Rich Plasma, Stem Cell Therapy, and Prolotherapy are thought of, if thought of at all, after the use of anti-inflammatories and painkillers derail and impede the natural healing process of the body.
 We damage the inflammatory response healing process when inflammation is needed the most.

 In March 2017, researchers in Italy published new research address this concern.
 Here is what they said: